surabhithakare2128/Customer-Segmentation-Project/README.md

 ## Concepts explored in this project:

 Unsupervised learning algorithms like K-Means Clustering and Gaussian Mixture Model Clustering

-Feature Scaling
+- Feature Scaling

-Dimensionality reduction using Principle Component Analysis
+- Dimensionality reduction using Principle Component Analysis

-Outlier identification and removal
+- Outlier identification and removal

-Silhouette scores
+- Silhouette scores

-### To view the project, open Identify_Customer_Segements.ipynb.
+To view the project, kindly open Identify_Customer_Segements.ipynb.
 To know the description of the features kindly refer the Data_Dictionary.md.

+80% of the time was utilized pre-processing and cleaning the data.
+Hope you enjoy going through it :)

+If you have any doubts or suggestions please feel free to email me at st638@njit.edu.
+Keep learning.
+Thank you!